anmol77/Grand-challenges-of-computing/vision_transformers/LIMUC-dataset/README.md

   - Near complete failure with 7.1% precision, 2.0% recall, and 3.1% F1-Score.
   - Model correctly identified only 2% of severe ulcerative colitis cases.
   - Of the few predictions made for Mayo 3, only 7.1 % were correct.
-  - Critical failre given the urgency of identifying severe disease.
+  - Critical failure given the urgency of identifying severe disease.

 Training Challenges:
 - Validation Accuracy fluctuated wildly (epoch 3: 8.13% to epoch 4: 49.92%) indicating unstable learning.